pragup/pragup.github.io/_posts/2019-07-31-Adversarial-Robustness-Training.md

   - Deep Neural Network
   - Theoretical
 ---
-Neural network consistently misbehave on adversarial examples (input examples formed by little perturbation to examples from dataset such that perturbed examples output incorrect answers with high confidence. ) as shown in Figure below.
+Neural network consistently misbehave on adversarial examples (input examples formed by little perturbation of input examples from the dataset such that perturbed examples output incorrect answers with high confidence) as shown in Figure below.

 ![Art_Fig_0](https://pragup.github.io/images/ART_Figure_0.PNG)

 Szegedy et al[^SzZaSuBrErGoFe2014] discovered that various machine learning algorithm including neural network misbehave with adversarial examples.
 It was observed that various type of models with different